Tw1ddle/samcodes-ads-demo/README.md

 If the demo does not look like it should or crashes then it may be due to a HaxeFlixel rendering bug.
 If problems persist then try building against a dev branch of HaxeFlixel or open an issue.

 For running on iOS, you must remember to drag your ```libChartboost.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.

+By default the demo uses the bundled Chartboost submodule.
+If you want to build against the Chartboost haxelib, install that and then include it in Project.xml.